 "DIVERSION" means any technique for diverting SOLID WASTE from landfill disposal, including source reduction, recycling, reuse, reprocessing, and composting.

-"DIVERTIBLE MATERIAL" means discarded material processed for disposition other than disposal by landfill.
-DIVERTIBLE MATERIALS, listed herein, may change from time to time with the approval of AGENCY by resolution.
+"DIVERTIBLE MATERIAL" or “DIVERTIBLE MATERIALS” means discarded material processed for disposition other than disposal at a landfill.
+DIVERTIBLE MATERIALS, as listed herein, may change from time to time with the approval of AGENCY by resolution.

-"FACILITY" or "FACILITIES" means the land and all those improvements necessary to carry out the SOLID WASTE HANDLING SERVICES described in this AGREEMENT, excluding the LANDFILL which is subject to a separate franchise agreement between the AGENCY and Clover Flat Landfill, a California corporation.
+"FACILITY" or "FACILITIES" means the land and all those improvements necessary to carry out the SOLID WASTE HANDLING SERVICES described in this Exhibit A to the AGREEMENT, excluding the LANDFILL which is subject to a separate franchise agreement between the AGENCY and Clover Flat Land Fill Inc., a California corporation.

+“FRANCHISE FEES” means any and all fees payable by CONTRACTOR to AGENCY or any Member of the AGENCY for the franchise granted under the Agreement.

-"HOUSEHOLD HAZARDOUS WASTE ELEMENT" or "HHWE" means the element prepared pursuant to the ACT, which identifies a program for the safe collection, recycling, treatment and disposal of hazardous wastes which are generated by households within a jurisdiction and which should be separated from the SOLID WASTE stream.
+"HOUSEHOLD HAZARDOUS WASTE ELEMENT" or "HHWE" means the element prepared by a jurisdiction pursuant to the ACT, which identifies a program for the safe collection, recycling, treatment and disposal of hazardous wastes which are generated by households within the jurisdiction and which should be separated from the SOLID WASTE stream.

+“IOCR” or “Intentionally Over Collected Revenues” means ninety-nine per cent (99%) of the amount of CONTRACTOR’s projected revenue in the Rate Methodology that exceeds the revenue that would otherwise be allowable under the Rate Methodology to CONTRACTOR.

-"JOINT POWERS AGREEMENT" means Napa County Agreement No. 3265, as it may be amended from time to time.
+"JPA AGREEMENT" means Napa County Agreement No. 3265, as amended.

-"LANDFILL" means the Clover Flat Sanitary Landfill, including any accessory FACILITIES related thereto.
+"LANDFILL" means the Clover Flat Landfill, including any accessory FACILITIES related thereto.

-“LANDFILL FRANCHISE AGREEMENT” means the separate agreement entered into between the AGENCY and Clover Flat Landfill, a California corporation, AGENCY Agreement #95-06.
+“LANDFILL FRANCHISE AGREEMENT” means the separate agreement entered into between the AGENCY and Clover Flat Land Fill Inc., a California corporation, AGENCY Agreement #95-06, as amended.

-The “LANDFILL OWNER” means Clover Flat Landfill, a California corporation.
+The “LANDFILL OWNER” means Clover Flat Land Fill Inc., a California corporation.

+“LDN” means a Liquidated Damages Notice.

+“LDs” mean Liquidated Damages.

-"MANAGER" means the person, MEMBER Agency or firm hired or contracted by AGENCY Board of Directors as AGENCY's administrative officer to manage the affairs of AGENCY and to effect the policies of AGENCY.
+"MANAGER" means the person, entity, or firm hired or contracted by AGENCY Board of Directors as AGENCY's administrative officer to manage the affairs of the AGENCY and to carry out the policies of the AGENCY.

-"MEMBER" means any of the governing bodies of the signatories to the JOINT POWERS AGREEMENT and "MEMBERS" means all of the governing bodies of the signatories to the JOINT POWERS AGREEMENT.
+"MEMBER" or “MEMBERS” means and refers to the governing bodies of the public entities that are signatories to the JPA AGREEMENT.

-"NAPA COUNTY SOLID WASTE SERVICE ZONE THREE (3)" means that area defined in the Second Amendment to the JOINT POWERS AGREEMENT, as it may be amended from time to time.
+"ZONE THREE" means that area defined as NAPA COUNTY SOLID WASTE SERVICE ZONE THREE in the JPA AGREEMENT, as amended, consisting of the area legally described by Exhibit “E” to the AGREEMENT, and depicted by the map attached as Exhibit “G” to the AGREEMENT.

+"ZONE FOUR" means that area defined as NAPA COUNTY SOLID WASTE SERVICE ZONE FOUR in the JPA AGREEMENT, as amended, consisting of the area legally described by Exhibit “F” to the AGREEMENT, and depicted by the map attached as Exhibit “H” to the AGREEMENT.

-"NON-DISPOSAL FACILITY ELEMENT" or "NDFE" means the element which describes new facilities and the expansion of existing facilities, which will be needed to implement a jurisdiction's SRRE.
+"NON-DISPOSAL FACILITY ELEMENT" or "NDFE" means the element prepared by a jurisdiction pursuant to the ACT that describes new facilities and the expansion of existing facilities, which will be needed to implement the jurisdiction's SRRE.

+“ORGANICS” means and includes food waste, green waste and any other materials suitable for composting.

+“RATE METHODOLOGY” means the system and terms applicable to the annual process of setting Rates that CONTRACTOR will apply and charge to customers for its SOLID WASTE HANDLING SERVICES, as set forth in Exhibit B to the AGREEMENT.

-"SERVICE AREA" means those incorporated areas of the Cities of Calistoga, St. Helena, the Town of Yountville, and those unincorporated areas within NAPA COUNTY SOLID WASTE SERVICE ZONE THREE.
+"SERVICE AREA" means those incorporated areas of the Cities of Calistoga, St. Helena, the Town of Yountville, and those unincorporated areas within ZONE THREE and ZONE FOUR.